docknetwork/planning/rfc/0005-claim-deduction.md

 "Deductive reasoning" or "theorem proving" is the process of finding a derivation that proves a given theorem.

-This RFC proposes a "Derivation Validation Program" which checks whether a derivation is "valid", but does not check whether a derivation is "sound".
+A "derivation validator" is a program which checks whether a derivation is "valid", but does not check whether a derivation is "sound".

 ## Motivation